StevensDeptECE/DovKrugerCourses/README.md

 In the end, you are responsible to learn how to install tools on your own computer.
 If you want to help by correcting mistakes you find, you can recommend corrections.
 Help is appreciated and will be awarded some extra credit.

+If you have difficulty installing the tools for your course, or if a page is broken, please notify your TA or grader.
+They will contact me.
+For classes in which there is no grader, contact me with a specific location where a link is broken, or an explanation that you do not understand.
+It may be easiest to get on discord and show me the problem in office hours.

+Extra credit will be given to people who participate in discussions in discord, both asking and answering!

 - [Dov Kruger Courses](#dov-kruger-courses)
   - [About this document](#about-this-document)
   - [General Background](#general-background)